0jscsshtml/brickscodes/README.md

   * For WordPress options, you can update any option by providing the option name.
 For array-type options, you need to provide both the option name and the specific key.
   * Supports updating ACF options pages.
 You can select an ACF options page from the list, and the corresponding fields will automatically populate in the repeater mapping field.

+* Form Multi Steps From (Module)
+  * Enabling Multi-Steps adds a new control to all form field types.
+  * Assign form fields to specific step groups.
+  * Once all fields are assigned to step groups, step progress can be enabled.
+A step progress component using the native Bricks List Element is automatically created with all step groups.
+  * Customize step progress icons and titles as needed.
+  * Optiona to preview the full form on the last step.

 * Form Webhook (Module)
   * Introduces a custom form action: 'webhook'.
   * Provides options to exclude specific form fields from data submission.